sacdallago/biotrainer/docs/data_standardization.md

 C=number of classes (e.g. 13)

 - residue_to_class --> Predict a class C for each residue encoded in D dimensions in a sequence of length L. Input BxLxD --> output BxLx1
+- residue_to_value --> Predict a value V for each residue encoded in D dimensions in a sequence of length L. Input BxLxD --> output BxLx1
 - residues_to_class --> Predict a class C for all residues encoded in D dimensions in a sequence of length L. Input BxLxD --> output Bx1
+- residues_to_value --> Predict a value V for all residues encoded in D dimensions in a sequence of length L. Input BxLxD --> output Bx1
 - sequence_to_class --> Predict a class C for each sequence encoded in a fixed dimension D. Input BxD --> output Bx1
 - sequence_to_value --> Predict a value V for each sequence encoded in a fixed dimension D. Input BxD --> output Bx1
 ```